deptagency/algorand-devcontainer/README.md

 Thanks to AlgoKit you can use [Dappflow](https://app.dappflow.org) to test your smart contract.

 > IMPORTANT!
-After you've setup your project with `algokit init` you will need to replace any `http://localhost` references with `http://host.docker.internal` to allow `python -m smart_contracts` to build and deploy successfully.
+After you've setup your project with `algokit init` you will need to replace any `http://localhost` references with `http://host.docker.internal` in `smart_contracts/.env` to allow `python -m smart_contracts` to build and deploy successfully.

 ## Usage